john-chapman/im3d/README.md

 ### Integration
 Integration is fairly straightforward: simply copy the files from the root of this repo and add them to the application project.
 The application should then proceed as follows:

-- At startup, load the graphcis resources (shaders, etc.) required to actually draw the Im3d vertex buffers.
+- At startup, load the graphics resources (shaders, etc.) required to actually draw the Im3d vertex buffers.
 - Each frame, the fill the `Im3d::AppData` struct, providing user input and other relevant context data, then call `Im3d::NewFrame()`.
-- Towards the end of the frame, call `Im3d::Draw()` for each view/projection to be rendered.
+- Towards the end of the frame, call `Im3d::Draw()` once for each view/projection to be rendered.
 Im3d calls an application-defined callback to actually execute rendering commands and draw the points/lines/triangles pushed during the frame via calls to the API.

 More detailed and API-specific integration examples are available in the [examples](https://github.com/john-chapman/im3d/tree/master/examples) directory.